I had a shower thought of my own this morning, in the shower. Like a gentleman. Redundancy, as we understand it in this industry, isn’t.

 This is what I understand redundancy to mean.
 I want offsite backups, multiple copies of data in a RAID or OpenZFS pool, and read replicas of my live databases.
 These are all forms of redundancy, because they can improve performace by spreading load, continue to operate in a degraded state and, most critically, recover from loss.

-If we consider redundancy to be an essential requirement of a system then, is the existance of said redundant data not redundant?
+If we consider redundancy to be an essential requirement of a system then, is the existence of said redundant data not redundant?
 Anyone who claims backups are redundant in the traditional English use of the term isn’t qualified to design or operate computer systems!

 Much as my old boss said that anything that isn’t documented doesn’t exist, I’d argue any data without redundancy is ephemeral.
 If your system can’t tolerate that, redundancy is therefore a requirement.